danlangford/5e/hitdice.md

     also worth noting is the existing rule that state characters can only benefit from 1 long rest every 24 hours

 > #### Goals:
-> - give more uses for Hit Dice, staying on brand
+> - provide more uses for Hit Dice, staying on brand
 > - prevent a full character reset during long rest
 > - provide collaboration, interesting player choice